tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2b-music_and_abstract_art-article-2.md

 #### BYOM: Filling in Coltrane's Blanks

-To really understand this music requires a knowledge of some American History.
+Truly appreciating A Love Supreme requires a knowledge of some American history.
-The web and your local library give you access to a lot of this information, totally for free.
+The web and your local library provide access to a lot of this information, totally for free.

-I recommend watching at least one of these civil rights documentaries from the mid-1960s:
+For example, watching at least one of these civil rights documentaries from the mid-1960s is a good start:

 - [History of the Civil Rights Movement](https://www.youtube.com/watch?v=URxwe6LPvkM) (5:52)
 - [Alabama City Remembered as Climactic Battle of Civil Rights Movement](https://www.youtube.com/watch?v=ggUt0gJh9U8) (4:27)
 - [Burmingham 1983](https://www.youtube.com/watch?v=-0lD37bq8YI) (4:22)

-And at least part of at least one of these speeches by [Martin Luther King Jr.](https://en.wikipedia.org/wiki/Martin_Luther_King_Jr.) from that period:
+Also, listening to at least part of at least one of these speeches by [Martin Luther King Jr.](https://en.wikipedia.org/wiki/Martin_Luther_King_Jr.) from that period can provide additional valuable context:

 - [I Have a Dream - August 28, 1963](https://www.youtube.com/watch?v=1UV1fs8lAbg) (17:28)
 - [Nobel Peace Prize Acceptance Speech - December 19, 1964](https://www.youtube.com/watch?v=5r98tT0j1a0) (12:01)